 The Latest: Chief pledges fair probe of video showing fight

-The chief of the Fort Collins police is pledging to conduct a fair investigation of a video showing an officer from his department throwing a woman face-first onto a sidewalk after a scuffle.
-The chief of the Fort Collins police is pledging to conduct a fair investigation of a video showing an officer from his department throwing a woman face-first onto a sidewalk after a scuffle.
+The Latest on a video showing a Fort Collins police officer throwing a woman face-first onto a sidewalk after a scuffle : The chief of the Fort Collins police is pledging to conduct a fair investigation of a video showing an officer from his department throwing a woman face-first onto a sidewalk after a scuffle.
+But Hutto says he will not release the video from officers' body cameras.

 Add your comments below